-PGI 210.4/0 DEFENSE I FEDERAL ACQUISI (B-5) Constant surveillance required to keep job from slipping- assign to low priority to satisfy needs.
+(B-5) Constant surveillance required to keep job from slipping- assign to low priority to satisfy needs.
 Requires occasional prodding to stay on schedule & expects Shipyard resolution of most problems.
 Normal interest and desire to provide workable plans with average assistance & direction by Shipyard.
 Complete & accurate job.
 Free of incompatibilities with little or no direction by Shipyard.
-C Effective-ness in Control- ling and/or Reducing Costs (C-1) Utilization of Personnel Planning of work left to designers on drafting boards.
+Develops complete and accurate plans, seeks out problem areas and resolves with assoc. act. ahead of schedule.
+C Effectiveness in Control- ling and/or Reducing Costs (C-1) Utilization of Personnel Planning of work left to designers on drafting boards.
 Supervision sets & reviews goals for designers.
 System planning by supervisory, personnel, studies checked by engineers.
 Design parameters established by system engineers & held in design plans.
+Mods. to design plans limited to less than 5% as result lack engrg.
+System correlation.
 (C-2) Control Direct Charges (Except Labor) Expenditures not controlled for services.
 Expenditures reviewed occasionally by supervision.
 Direct charges set & accounted for on each work package.
 Provides services as part of normal design function w/o extra charges.
+No cost overruns on original estimates absorbs service demands by Shipyard.
 (C-3) Performance to Cost Estimate Does not meet cost estimate for original work or changes 30% time.
 Does not meet cost estimate for original work or changes 20% time.
 Exceeds original est. on change orders 10% time and meets original design costs.
 Exceeds original est. on changing orders 5% time.
-TABLE 16-2, CONTRACTOR PERFORMANC EVALAUTION REPORT RatingsPeriod of Excelle@ontract Number Very Contracto or
+Never exceeds estimates of original package or change orders.